pwnxpl0it/idkmng/README.md

 #etc .....
 ```

-## 👾 Neovim plugin (idkmng.nvim)
+## 👾 Neovim plugin (spark.nvim)
-I wrote a neovim plugin that makes it a way easier, Check it out [idkmng.nvim](https://www.github.com/pwnxpl0it/idkmng.nvim).
+I wrote a neovim plugin that makes it a way easier, Check it out [spark.nvim](https://www.github.com/pwnxpl0it/spark.nvim).